 Once the JSON file is updated with the correct mesh paths, the PLY generation can be launched using the script exec_ply_generation.py which goes through the following steps:

-The MPEG mmetric software [DM-18] is automatically downloaded to the output directory in the dependencies directory.
+The MPEG mmetric software [DM-18] is automatically downloaded to the output directory within the dependencies directory.

 A sampling pass gathers information on the sequence for quantifying the number of expected points.
 A ratio is provided via the JSON file to ensure each sequence generates point clouds with approximately 2M points/frame.